Adventureland (Iowa): Incidents

-Several incidents have occurred at Adventureland, two of which resulted in deaths.
+Multiple incidents have occurred at Adventureland, three of which resulted in deaths.

+Lighthouse

+On August 23, 1978, a 15-year-old employee suffered head injuries when he backed into the ride while it was still in motion.

+Sky Ride

+On August 24, 1990, an 18-year-old employee lost his right arm while operating the ride.
+The employee tossed a cigarette lighter into the air and it got stuck in the machine.
+When the employee went to retrieve the lighter, his arm got stuck, and severed his arm at the shoulder.

 Dragon

 On June 8, 1991, four riders were injured on Dragon when its lift chain broke.
 All four were treated for minor injuries at a nearby hospital, and the ride was repaired and returned to operation.

 Tornado

 On July 28, 2006, an 11-year-old girl sustained head trauma after being struck by a piece of wood left behind by maintenance staff on Tornado.
 The injured girl was transported to a local hospital where she underwent surgery for a severe blood clot and swelling.

 Raging River

 On June 7, 2016, a 68-year-old employee attendant on the platform of the Raging River ride fell onto the conveyor belt system that moves rafts back up to the boarding station.
 According to a witness account, the employee lost his balance as the operator set the rafts in motion.
 He suffered a fractured skull resulting in a severe brain injury and died three days later at a nearby hospital.
 Iowa's Occupational Safety and Health Administration conducted an investigation that found no evidence the park willfully violated safety protocols, and that the ride was operating as designed.
 The park was fined a maximum $4,500 for the accident, and OSHA recommended installing additional controls to prevent the movement of the ride until all ride operators were in a safe location.

 On July 3, 2021, a raft on Raging River carrying six passengers overturned, sending four guests to a local hospital with severe injuries.
 One of the passengers, an 11-year-old boy, later died.
 The ride was inspected the day before the incident and was found to be in normal working order.
 Although park officials said their employees' actions were "prompt", eyewitness accounts stated that first responders were off-duty emergency personnel from the Altoona police and fire departments that were not notified by park staff.
 A review of the communication during the incident show that 911 dispatchers were first notified by a bystander.
 When firefighters arrived, they faced multiple obstacles including a chained gate entrance to the park designated for emergency responders.
 Ambulances originally went to the wrong gate in the confusion, and when they arrived at the proper gate more than 15 minutes into the response, direct access was blocked by the setup for the nightly fireworks display, causing an additional delay.
-Ride operators also did not perform CPR, which may have resulted from a lack of training.